JazzJaillesh/JazzJaillesh/README.md

 - 👋 Hi, I’m @JazzJaillesh
 - 👀 I’m interested in Designing
 - 🌱 I’m currently learning SQl, Java Scrpit,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Frontend & Backend
-- 📫 How to reach me ...
+- 📫 How to reach me jailleshk@gmail.com

 <!---
 JazzJaillesh/JazzJaillesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.